 Although this might sound simplistic, it’s the most important step on the list.
 Why?
 Experts estimate as many as 48 million Americans have some degree of hearing loss.
 While you might not be surprised to learn that your chances of developing hearing loss increase as you age, it’s alarming to learn that only 20 percent of people who could benefit from treatment actually seek help.

+Find a hearing healthcare professional and call for an appointment.
+Healthy Hearing has made it incredibly convenient for anyone to find a trusted hearing healthcare professional in their community with our online hearing center directory.
+Take a minute to enter your zip code and find hearing centers near you.
+Read the verified patient reviews from the ones you’re interested in, then make the phone call and schedule an appointment.
 If you’d rather use a hearing healthcare professional recommended to you by your physician, family member or close friend, that’s okay, too.
 The main goal is to find someone you trust with your hearing health and establish a relationship.

 Step #2: Address your hearing loss

-If you’re diagnosed with sensorineural hearing loss and the hearing healthcare professional believes you would benefit from wearing hearing aids, ask about a trial period.
+If you’re diagnosed with sensorineural hearing loss and your hearing healthcare professional believes you would benefit from wearing hearing aids, ask about a trial period.
 Many hearing centers offer programs so their patients can experience what life with hearing aids is really like.
 Make sure you understand all of the details about the program before you leave the hearing center with the devices and follow all of the guidelines carefully.
 More than likely, you’ll want to keep the hearing devices once you hear what you’ve been missing; however, you don’t want to be penalized should you decide to return them.

 Step #3: Protect the hearing you have left

+Turn down the volume.
 Since noise-induced hearing loss (NIHL) is one of the most common — and most preventable — forms of hearing loss, keeping the volume low on televisions, radios and personal electronic devices is a simple way to protect your hearing.
 Here’s a good tip for setting the volume on any device: turn it down low enough you can’t hear it, then turn it up slowly until you don’t have to strain to hear.
 Limiting the amount of time you listen to devices through headphones and earbuds is another good way to prevent NIHL.